inf112-v21/G6-1/deliverables/ObligatoriskOppgave2.md

     Work task:
 - Create card objects

-**3)As a user, I want cards to be distributed to me, because I don’t want to pull the cards myself** Acceptance criteria: cards is connected to the player object
+**4) As a user, I want cards to be distributed to me, because I don’t want to pull the cards myself**

+    Acceptance criteria:
+- Cards is connected to the player object

     Work task:
-distribute cards to players
+- Distribute cards to players

+**5) As a user, I want to be able to see see my cards, so that I know what options I have for movement**

+    Acceptance criteria:
+- Cards are shown on the screen

+    Work task:
+- Create method to show cards on the screen

+**6) As a user, I want my cards to be private for me, so that the other users do not know what options I have**

+    Acceptance criteria:
+- My cards are only shown to me on my own screen

+    Work task:
+- Create method for showing cards to one player only

+**7) As a user, I want to be able to interact with my card, so that I can choose what cards I want to play**

+    Acceptance criteria:
+- I can move the cards on the screen

+    Work task:
+- Create method to interact with the cards

+**8) As a user, I want to be able to put my card into the slots, so that I know what cards I have chosen, and in which order they are being played**

+    Acceptance criteria:
+- Cards can be moved into slots

+    Work task:
+- Create a method for putting the cards in the slots

+**9) As a user, I want my piece to act according to the card, so that the chosen move happens as planned**

+    Acceptance criteria:
+- My piece moves according to the card in the slots

+    Work task:
+- Create methods that use cards from the slot

+**10) As a user, I want the turns to play out according to the priority of the cards so that the order of moves is correct.**

+    Acceptance criteria:
+- The piece for different players moves according to the priority on the cards

+    Work task:
+- Create method for using the cards in the right order